-National holidays:1 January - New Years Day; 6 January - Epiphany; 16 and 17 april - Easter, including Easter Monday; 1 May - Labour Day; Corpus Christi (Movable feast); 22 June - Anti-Fascist Resistance Day; 25 June - Statehood Day; 5 August - Victory Day and National Thanksgiving Day; 15 August - Assumption; 8 October - Independence Day; 1 November - All Saints Day; 25 and 26 December - Christmas Holidays.
+National holidays: 1 January - New Years Day; 6 January - Epiphany; Easter, including Easter Monday; 1 May - Labour Day; 30 May - Statehood Day; Corpus Christi (Movable feast); 22 June - Anti-Fascist Resistance Day; 5 August - Victory Day and National Thanksgiving Day; 15 August - Assumption; 1 November - All Saints Day; 18 November - Remembrance Day; 25 and 26 December - Christmas Holidays.

-Voltage of city power grid – 220V, frequency 50HZ
+Voltage of the power grid – 220V, frequency 50HZ

 Tap water is drinkable throughout Croatia.

-As regards bathing, the sea at the Croatian Adriatic is of high quality, again according to E.U. criteria.
+The sea on the Croatian Adriatic is of high quality, again according to E.U. criteria.

 Observe the signs forbidding the lighting of fires!